Dazhou Sichuan, China Travel Guide

 Seek advice from China-focused disability advocacy groups for broader tips.

-Travel communities might share experiences and specific advice for disabled travelers.
+Travel communities might share experiences and particular advice for disabled travelers.

 Patience is a virtue when navigating Dazhou.
-Embrace the experience, and utilize translation apps for help.
+Embrace the experience, and use apps for translation for help.